AdamStuckert/LabOnboarding/LabOnboarding.md

 ## General expectations for lab members

+The lab is dedicated to providing a harassment-free experience for everyone, regardless of age, disability, gender identity, race, religion (or lack thereof), or sexual orientation.
+Respect for diversity of the human condition is a non-negotiable expectation in the lab.

-Lab members should be a part of the lab community.
-THis means attending lab meetings, helping each other out with protocols/writing, etc. I don't have specific expectations for when you are present on campus because people have different internal clocks.
-I tend to be on campus 0915-1600 most days, those are the times I am most likely to be available to meet and assist you, and I would like you to overlap with those hours at least several hours a week.
+My goal is to cultivate a group of curious minds to pursue education and knowledge that contribute to each other's growth.
+Lab members should be a participating member of the lab community.
+This means attending lab meetings, helping each other out with protocols/writing, etc. I don't have specific expectations for when you are present on campus because people have different internal clocks.
+I tend to be on campus 0915-1600.
+So those are the times I am most likely to be available to meet and assist you, and I would like you to overlap with those hours at least several hours a week.

 ## Required training